-Most people desire success, but very few desire it badly.
-There are many important aspects that differentiate the successful people from unsuccessful ones.
-Besides the perception of success (from which everything starts), few more aspects could be counted in:
+Most people desire success, but very few want it badly.
+Many important aspects differentiate the successful people from unsuccessful ones.
+Besides the perception of success (from which everything starts), a few more aspects could be counted in:

 a) Productive habits